 g.
 To recognize and reward talent and service to the Nation;

 h.
 To respect the law and the provisions of this Constitution.

 Section 4.
 Among the powers of the Monarch are:

 a.
 To promulgate laws, decrees, orders, regulations, and treaties;

 b.
 To exercise the executive powers of the national government;

 c.
 To command the armed forces and commission the officers thereof;

 d.
-To appoint and dismiss all ministers, secretaries, ambassadors, consuls, and other high government officials;
+To appoint and dismiss all ministers, secretaries, ambassadors, consuls, regional governors, and other high government officials;

 e.
 To appoint half the members of the Senate;